ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 - For Android Studio You can use `⌘⇧R` on Mac and `Ctrl+Shift+R` on Windows
 - For Visual Studio Code You can use `⌘⇧F` on Mac and `Ctrl+Shift+F` on Windows, then you need to click the arrow in the top left corner to enable replacing

+It will also replace the value in the tutorial Markdown, but you don't need to worry about it 😉

 ## Team ID

 Next, You need to update the Team ID inside **Appfile**.
 To access it, go to `https://developer.apple.com/account`, log in to your account and click **Membership** tab.
 Team ID should be the 3rd row from the top.